tobyjorris/homespotter-demo/README.md

 - [Weather API](https://www.weatherapi.com/)
 - [Firebase Hosting](https://firebase.google.com/docs/hosting/quickstart)

 It allows a user to enter a zipcode, and returns the current weather for that location in addition to a three-day forecast of low, high, and average temperatures.
+If the location cannot be found (receives an error back from the API), it displays an error message for the user that is dismissed once a new location is found.

 ## Standout Features
 To add flexibility to the data returned by WeatherAPI, there is a toggle to switch between Fahrenheit and Celsius.
 The toggle value is stored in the state of `weatherForm.js` component, and will therefore trigger a re-render of the `weatherDisplay.js` component since state is passed to it as props.
 This allows the user to toggle between Fahrenheit and Celsius without having to reach back out to the WeatherAPI.